lnvglr/character-diversion/character-diversion.md

 ### User Interface

 Character Diversion is a platform for typographic discourse.
 Accordingly, typography and discourse should lie at the heart of the application.
 User experience and interfaces need to communicate clearly what the app does and how to use it.

+#### Layout

+With all this talk about moving away from language based discourse towards a typography based discourse, the letter shapes needed to be at the literal center of the platform.

 #### Discourse